seshamarimuthu/user-authentication-system/README.md

 Step 5: Configure PHPMailer

-If you change your domain email credentials, update the following in the **/user_authentication_system/index.php** file:
+If you change your domain email credentials, update the following in the /user_authentication_system/index.php file:
 - Line 22: your email
 - Line 23: your password
 - Line 24: your name

 (If you don't need your email, it should work fine.)

-Step 7: Registration and Login
+Step 6: Registration and Login

-Registration: Go to http://localhost/user_authentication_system to register a new user.
+- Registration: Go to http://localhost/user_authentication_system to register a new user.
-Login: Log in at http://localhost/user_authentication_system/login.php.
+- Login: Log in at http://localhost/user_authentication_system/login.php.
-Dashboard: After logging in, you’ll be redirected to the Dashboard.php.
+- Dashboard: After logging in, you’ll be redirected to Dashboard.php.
-Logout: Log out by visiting Logout.php.
+- Logout: Log out by visiting Logout.php.